someengineering/resoto.com/blog/2022/06-08-cloud-infrastructure-metrics/index.md

 ### Collect

 Resoto creates an inventory of your cloud infrastructure by storing the metadata of your cloud resources inside of a [graph](/docs/concepts/graph).
 This is what we call the `collect` [step](/docs/concepts/automation/workflow).
-Each resource (e.g., compute instance, storage volume, etc.) is represented by a graph [node](/docs/concepts/graph/node).
+Each resource (e.g., compute instance, storage volume, security group, etc.) is represented by a graph [node](/docs/concepts/graph/node).
 [Nodes](/docs/concepts/graph/node) are connected via [edges](/docs/concepts/graph/edge).
 [Edges](/docs/concepts/graph/edge) represent the relationship between two [nodes](/docs/concepts/graph/node), like so (please excuse my MS Paint skills):

 ![Graph visualization](./img/graph_visualization.png)